JayaswalPrateek/MyCSnotesForME/DStr.md

 	- `.erase(3)` removes all occurrences of 3
 		- to erase only a particular instance proved the address using .find which is always unique
 	- `.count(3)` counts number of 3 in multiset
-- unordered set
-	- same as set but doesn't sort like max heap